DylanPiercey/mocha-snap/README.md

   </a>
 </h1>

-File based snapshotting for Mocha tests.
+Snapshot testing for Mocha with support for both file & inline snapshots.

 # Installation